datopia/pixyll/_drafts/db.md

 far more interesting position: your structured data's history _is data of the same order_ --- equivalently structured and interrogable.
-When the ancestors of current information systems were conceived in the early 1970s, _remember everything_ would've seemed a ludicrously opulent and eccentric suggestion.
-Now that storage costs have plumetted, and we've discovered the benefits of _remembering everything_ (auditability, authentication, read-scalability), this decision shrieks for re-evaluation.
+When the ancestors of current information systems were conceived in the early 1970s, _remember everything_ was not on the table.
+Now that storage costs have plumetted, and we've discovered the benefits of _remembering everything_ (auditability, authentication, read-scalability), it's difficult to imagine anybody suggesting mutable cells from a position other than desperation.
+_go into discursive detail about actual costs_.  _then in modern conversation, imagine someone suggesting it_.

 <blockquote class="literal"> “Peter had seen many tragedies, but he had
 forgotten them all.”  <div class="attrib">&mdash; J.M.
 Barrie, Peter Pan</div>